Scientific Name

 Etymology

 The subspecific epithet "laticephala (lat-ee-SEF-uh-luh)" means "wide head" and refers to the large flower head composed of hundreds of individual flowers clustered together.
-It is a compound of two words, the inflection of Latin adjective "latus," meaning "wide or broad," and the plural form of the New Latin noun "cephalus," meaning "head."

 How to Grow and Care for Crassula congesta subsp. laticephala

 Light: C. congesta subsp. laticephala prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 Therefore, a place with morning sun and afternoon shade would be perfect.
-Indoors, place your plant in a window where it receives at least 6 hours of direct sunlight.
+Indoors, place your plant in a window that receives at least 6 hours of direct sunlight.

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
-Use commercial potting soil mixes designated for succulents or mix your own.
+Use commercial potting soil mixes designated for succulents, or mix your own.

-Watering: Avoid overwatering by using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
+Watering: Avoid overwatering using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.

-Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth.
+Repotting: Repot as needed, preferably in spring, at the beginning of the active growth period.
 Make sure the soil is dry before you begin repotting.

 Propagation: This succulent is rarely seen in cultivation.
 In its natural habitat, it reproduces by seeds.
 Flowers are probably pollinated by moths.